Hiking Devil’s Bridge Sedona

 Prior to reaching the trailhead parking areas, of course I am in need of a restroom and water.
 The Sedona Library is located just outside of trailhead parking areas on the two-lane road heading towards Devil’s Bridge hike.
 This is a perfect stopping point.
 It is a very quaint library tucked away on a quiet street.
 A model train expo was happening during out visit.
 We peeked in the door and model trains are everywhere stretching out on several tables.
 What a sight!

 I did not see restrooms or portable potties at or nearby the trail, so make sure you are prepared for these couple of hours out here.
 The trail consists of mostly simple, groomed and clear paths.
 Together with quiet, peaceful, and comfortable summer temperatures, it was a perfect setting for hiking.
 As you walk on the path, you will notice stunning landscape views and red rock formations surround you!

 As you get close to the bridge area, there are a couple steep incline switchback areas.
 The boulders and rocks may be hot, so be cautious as you find your grip to help keep your balance to climb up.

 Then at the top you can wander, relax, eat lunch and carefully walk towards the bridge.
 This will be the place to take the money shot of the bridge or of you on the bridge.

-Adventure is a trait that many of us have, and when we are curious about something new, we long the desire to go out and experience it.
-The experience we had hiking to Devil’s Bridge was nothing short of spectacular.
-It satisfied both our curiosity and adventure desires on this unplanned weekend getaway.
+Outdoor lovers just can’t help it.
+Adventure is a trait that many of us have.
+When we are curious about something new, we long the desire to go out and experience it.
+Hiking Devil’s Bridge Sedona is nothing short of spectacular.
+It satisfies both curiosity and adventure.
+And not to mention stunning views to indulge in.

 Life is too short to miss out on an experience because you may be a little hesitant or because of things in the past.
 Don’t be afraid to try new things and see something new!
 We are so glad we did!
-We danced our way onto Devil’s Bridge!
+We highly recommend this hiking trail!